-- identified at the site during winter (Crippa et al., 2014).
-Asmi et al. (2012) characterized CCN - 2 properties at the pdD and report that aerosol properties, and likely also their sources, are - 3 different between summer and winter.
-During summer, the authors measured less aged - 4 organics, possibly from biogenic sources.
-Winter time organics had a higher organic aerosol - 5 m/z ratio to total organics (f44), suggesting more aged organics. - 6 The seasonal variations of the contribution of different hygroscopic fractions are likely linked - 7 to both the seasonal variation of the vertical transport of air masses from the PBL to the pdD - 8 site and to seasonal changes in aerosol composition.
-This vertical transport may also be - 9 discussed in the light of the diurnal variations of the hygroscopic fractions in the aerosol.
+The seasonal variations of the contribution of different hygroscopic fractions are likely linked to both the seasonal variation of the vertical transport of air masses from the PBL to the pdD site and to seasonal changes in aerosol composition.
+This vertical transport may also be discussed in the light of the diurnal variations of the hygroscopic fractions in the aerosol.

-3.1 Diurnal variability
+3.2 Diurnal variability

+Particles measured at the pdD show a clear diurnal variation, with a higher GF measured at night-time than during the day, as illustrated in Fig. 6.
+For all particle sizes, the median GF is highest in late night/early morning, and lowest around midday.
+This diurnal variation is due to the less-hygroscopic fraction that increases during the day, while the hygroscopic fraction decreases.
+It is likely the result of the site being in

+Figure 5.
+Annual variation of hygroscopic growth factor (GF), kappa value (κ) (left panels) and number fractions (NF) (right panels) measured at RH90 for particles in the nucleation mode (top panels), Aitken mode (middle panels) and accumulation mode (bottom panels).
+The coloured bars show the average NF of each hygroscopic mode and the markers give the average GF in each mode, including standard deviations.

-- Particles measured at the pdD show a clear diurnal variation, with a higher GF measured at - 12 night time than during the day, as illustrated in Figure 6.
-For all particle sizes, the median GF - is highest in late night/early morning, and lowest around midday.
-This diurnal variation is due - 14 to the less hygroscopic fraction that increases during the day, while the hygroscopic fraction - decreases.
-It is likely the result of the site being in the RL or FT at night, hence being exposed - to long-range transport and aged aerosol particles.
-During the day, there are more air masses - arriving from the PBL with a larger contribution from anthropogenic emissions that are less - 18 hygroscopic.
-It is also possible that the partitioning of ammonium nitrate and/or other nitrates - 19 at lower temperatures contribute to the higher GF values at night.
-The diurnal variation is - 20 most pronounced for nucleation mode particles. - 21 Nucleation and Aitken mode particles may originate from anthropogenic emissions - 22 transported from the PBL or from new particle formation and growth occurring at the site. - New particle formation (NPF) events are frequently observed at the pdD during the day - 24 (Venzac et al. 2007; Boulon et al. 2011; Rose et al. 2013).
-Boulon et al. (2011) and Rose et al. - 25 (2013) suggest that the nucleated particles grow from condensation of organic compounds, - 26 which are likely less hygroscopic.
-Thus, NPF events will lead to an increase in the less - 27 hygroscopic fraction, which could explain the observed diurnal variations at the site. - 28 Hygroscopicity data are further segregated into night (00:00-06:00 UTC) and day (09:00- - 29 15:00 UTC), and are split into seasonal averages in Figure 7.
-The diurnal changes are - 30 observable over all seasons and all partice sizes.
-In winter, the day time increase in the - 31 number fraction of less hygroscopic particles (NF1) is smaller than during the other seasons.
+the RL or FT at night, hence being exposed to long-range transport and aged aerosol particles.
+During the day, there are more air masses arriving from the PBL with a larger contribution from anthropogenic emissions that are less hygroscopic.
+It is also possible that the partitioning of ammonium nitrate and/or other nitrates at lower temperatures contributes to the higher GF values at night.
+The diurnal variation is most pronounced for nucleation mode particles.

+Nucleation and Aitken mode particles may originate from anthropogenic emissions transported from the PBL or from new particle formation and growth occurring at the site.
+New particle formation (NPF) events are frequently observed at the pdD during the day (Venzac et al., 2007; Boulon et al., 2011; Rose et al., 2013).
+Boulon et al. (2011) and Rose et al. (2013) suggest that the nucleated particles grow from condensation of organic compounds, which are likely less hygroscopic.
+Thus, NPF events will lead to an increase in the less-hygroscopic fraction, which could explain the observed diurnal variations at the site.

-- 1 This is consistent with observations by Rose et al. (2013), who report that NPF events are less - 2 frequent in winter (NPF event frequency 17%) than in spring, summer and autumn (NPF - 3 event frequency 26%, 27% and 24%, respectively).
+Hygroscopicity data are further segregated into night (00:00-06:00 UTC) and day (09:00-15:00 UTC), and are split into seasonal averages in Fig. 7.
+The diurnal changes are observable over all seasons and all particle sizes.
+In winter, the daytime increase in the number fraction of less-hygroscopic particles (NF1) is smaller than during the other seasons.
+This is consistent with observations by Rose et al. (2013), who report that NPF events are less frequent in winter (NPF event frequency 17%) than in spring, summer and autumn (NPF event frequency 26, 27 and 24%, respectively).

-3.2 Influence of air mass origin
+3.3 Influence of air mass origin